 Fine, but can’t they become highly proficient in their heritage language?

 As in proficient enough to say on their Linkedin that they have “full professional fluency” or “native or bilingual proficiency”?
 Sure, but it may take an enormous amount of effort on the part of the parent and the child, especially to get the child to be biliterate (i.e. able to read and write in two languages).
 Let’s look at how parents may help preserve and improve their child’s ability to speak and read a language:

 The Home Years:

-- What happens: We usually think immigrant children lose their first language when they start going to school, but the process usually begins even earlier.
-Even if the family speaks in the heritage language at home, it is possible that the child may go to daycare where they are surrounded by adults and children who only understand and/or speak the majority language.
+- What happens: We usually think immigrant children lose their first language when they start school, but the process begins even earlier.
+Even if the family speaks in the heritage language at home, it is possible that the child may go to daycare where they are surrounded by adults and children who only speak the majority language.
 The child will also likely be exposed to majority language media, such as television, books, and apps, at home.
 They may even begin to perceive that this is a more dominant and therefore important language.

-- What parents might do: To increase the child’s exposure to the heritage language, one or both parents may want to stay at home or work from home to spend more time to the child.
+- What parents might do: To increase the child’s exposure to the heritage language, one or both parents may want to stay at home or work from home to spend more time with the child.
 To diversify the contexts of exposure (and thus the child’s vocabulary and modes of expression), parents may want to read books from different genres to the child, engage in pretend play (i.e. role-play) with the child, and involve the child in different activities (e.g. grocery shopping, going to the zoo, etc).
 Colin Baker advises reading to kids in their heritage language before they can even read a single letter.
 Besides familiarizing the child with books, reading in the heritage language will also help the child read in the majority language later: